hisschemoller/music-pattern-generator/README.md

 ![The Euclid FX example 2](assets/img/processor-euclidfx-example2.jpg 'The Euclid FX example 2')

-The target is Pitch and mode is Relative.
-Depending on the state of the pattern at the moment the note arrives, a value of two is distracted from the pitch or five is added.
-Lets say the incoming MIDI notes have a pitch of 60, then they will be changed to 60 - 2 = 58 or 60 + 5 = 65.
+The target here is Pitch and the mode is Relative.
+Depending on the state of the pattern at the moment a note arrives, a value of 2 is distracted from the pitch or 5 is added.
+Lets say incoming MIDI notes have a pitch of 60, then they will be changed to 58 (60 - 2) or 65 (60 + 5).
 Or in musical terms, notes arrive in C, and are turned into either Bb or F.

 ## The Output processor